 When the audit is complete and a report is created that includes items that need to be resolved, it often contains individual opinions and repetitious items.
 This causes conflict between the audit staff and management, and reduces the audits to “paperwork” and nothing more.
 This can have a devastating effect on the reputation and effectiveness of the internal audit program.
 You can counter this by requiring the internal audit team to agree by consensus to anything that goes into (including nonconformances) the final summary report.
 This will not only allow for individual opinions to be replaced by wider auditor/employee perception, but will also have nonconformances reviewed for objectivity and repetition before submitting for resolution.

 The internal audit should be a vehicle for allowing employees to discover what their leaders want them to achieve.
 By explaining the what’s and why’s of an audit, employees can learn more about the connection between what they are doing and senior management objectives, and by reporting employee views in the summary audit reports, senior management can better combat employee concerns and morale issues.

 Continuous Improvement Program

 The organization’s internal audits can become a part of the continuous improvement initiative by allowing employee ideas and recommendations to find their way to senior management.
 Making a safe environment also allows employees to “step out of the box” when they do put forward ideas.
 This creates a “learning organization” spirit whose benefits spill over to employee innovation, organizational-wide loss reductions, new products and services, and higher employee morale.

 Steps to Skyrocket Your Internal Audit Program

-- Create an internal audit team using well-respected and employees representing the different areas of your organization.
+Create an internal audit team using well-respected and employees representing the different areas of your organization.

 Want YOUR internal QMS audits to skyrocket improvement?